BartOtten/routex/README.md

 Routex serves as a framework designed to extend the capabilities of Phoenix' router.
-Leveraging a flexible extension system, it is able to transform routes, generate alternative routes and generate helper functions based on routes within you Phoenix Framework application.
-Positioned as middleware between route definition and compilation by Phoenix, Routex ensures (close to) zero impact on runtime performance.
+Leveraging a flexible extension system, it is able to transform routes, generate alternative routes and create helper functions for common use cases.
+As Routex is a middleware between route definition and compilation, it has minimal impact on run time performance.

 ## Top Features and Benefits